Stokes matrices for confluent hypergeometric equations: The Stokes matrices for the unramified confluent hypergeometric equation

 into the generalized eigenspaces of $\Jordan $ (in other words if $A_{0,0} $ is a block diagonal matrix with respect to this decomposition). \end{definition}

 \begin{proposition} We fix a numbering of the eigenvalues.
 Then the pair $[S_+,S_-] $ of the Stokes matrices for $\opHyp{\ualpha}{\ubeta} $ has a representative of the form

-The vector $\frz \in \C^{n-1} $ then is uniquely determined by the equivalence class $[S_+,S_-] $.
+The vector $z \in \C^{n-1} $ then is uniquely determined by the equivalence class $[S_+,S_-] $.
 We will call such a representative the \emph{normal form of} $[S_+,S_-] $. \end{proposition} \begin{proof} Existence has already been observed above.
-For uniqueness, let the base change $A $ be adapted to the Jordan form.
+For uniqueness, let $A $ be any base change.
 Then we have

 We see that multiplying $A $ with a constant in $\C^\times $ does not change anything, hence we can assume $A_{\rglambda,\rglambda}=1 $.
-The pair \eqref{eq:SJordan11} is again of normal form, if
+The pair \eqref{eq:SJordan11} is again of normal form if